Low Histamine Diet and High Histamine Foods

 - Herbal Teas – with the exception of those listed below under DAO Blockers

 High histamine foods are good to stay away from as much as possible.
+These are foods with histamine – a lot of it:

 - Pickled or Canned Foods – sauerkraut